Any solid group should have two things: big deals and lots of them.

 Q: So do people in your group really come from Canada?
 And if so, where do they go afterward?

-A: Most mining bankers can be found in Canada (Toronto), United States (Chicago, New York), and of course the UK (London).
+A: Many mining bankers can be found in Canada (Toronto), United States (Chicago, New York), and the UK (London).
+Australia is also a huge center for mining, with a lot of activity in Perth but also in Melbourne and Sydney.

 As with any other group, activity will be strong where mining companies are active – you don’t exactly see any mines in Manhattan, but there are mines in some of the surrounding areas on the East Coast.